Sanctuary (play): Summary

 Sanctuary is a two-act play set in the Gold Coast retreat belonging to retired Australian foreign correspondent Robert 'Bob' King (late 40s).
-Mr King has lived a full life of charismatic success in the US reporting on stories from all around the world.
+Mr King has lived a full life of charismatic success in the US, reporting on stories from all around the world.
 His integrity comes under scrutiny in the play by its only other character, John Alderston (25), a student about to publish King's biography.
 John harbours a deep hatred for King because of his dishonesty throughout his career and failure to report on four major genocides.

-It becomes apparent that through John's research he has compiled an account of King's life, and seeks to hold him accountable for unquestionable serving the American and International mass media.
+It becomes apparent that through John's research, he has compiled an account of King's life, and seeks to hold him accountable for unquestionably serving the American and International mass media.
 He argues that King sold himself out to Governments for cash, telling selected stories the way he was instructed to.
-He also mistreated his various wives and ignored larger world issues for the sake of his own success.
+He also mistreated his several wives and ignored the larger world issues for his success.

-Williamson chiefly refers to Guatemala, East Timor, El Salvador and Cambodia as illustrations, but the focus is alway on King's integrity and how he let those stories go untold.
+Williamson chiefly refers to Guatemala, East Timor, El Salvador, and Cambodia as illustrations, but the focus is always on King's integrity and how he let those stories go untold.

-John's character is seen to become more and more complex as King probes back, uncovering a history of parental neglect and sexual abuse, which appears to be the sewing of John's hatred long ago.
-As the story unfolds violent arguments beak out and result in a savage beating, in which John temporarily blinds Bob at the end of the first act. the second act is composed of similar arguments as each challenges each other's true values.
+John's character is seen to become more and more complex as King probes back, uncovering a history of parental neglect and sexual abuse, which appears to be the seed of John's hatred long ago.
+As the story unfolds, violent arguments break out and result in a savage beating, in which John temporarily blinds Bob at the end of the first act.
+The second act is composed of similar arguments, as each challenges the other's true values.

 Bob gives a good account of his life and attempts to pardon himself, while John (panicking over possible jail time for the assault) refuses to call emergency help for Bob (still blind).
-In the end Bob convinces John to call an ambulance, before another violent outburst sends John into a psychotic frenzy, in which he beats Bob to death with a ceramic sculpture.
+In the end, Bob convinces John to call an ambulance before another violent outburst sends John into a psychotic frenzy, in which he beats Bob to death with a ceramic sculpture.

-The result is a thorough dissection of the shortcomings of the mass media, a detailed explanation of several world issues which had gone falsely reported or not reported at all, and a remotely humorous argument between two deeply disturbed people.
+The result is a thorough dissection of the shortcomings of the mass media, a detailed explanation of several world issues that had been falsely reported or not reported at all, and a remotely humorous argument between two deeply disturbed people.